Path Locks and Crash Recovery

 - Active lock? -> wait

-5. TOCTOU double-check: re-scan ancestors for SUBTREE locks
+5. TOCTOU double-check: re-scan target path and ancestors for TREE locks

 - Conflict found: compare (timestamp, handle_id)